b0o/tmux-autoreload/README.md

 set-option -g @plugin 'b0o/tmux-autoreload'
 ```

 Then, restart tmux or manually source your config file.
-Finally, press your TPM install key binding (defaults to `prefix + I`) to install and start the plug-in.
+Finally, press your TPM install keybinding (defaults to `prefix + I`) to install and start the plugin.

 ### Manual Install